Darren-p-b/ByteSquad-frontend-MemoryCompanion/README.md

 Password: ByteSquad1!

 The app has delete functionality - for the purpose of the dummy data we kindly ask that you don't delete any data :)
+Create your own data first and then delete that to see functionality!!
+(Though data isn't designed to be saved with this MVP so it will be wiped on refresh anyways!)

 Deployment link: https://byte-squad-frontend-memory-companion.vercel.app/